arialdomartini/arialdomartini.github.io/_posts/2019-05-09-private-ethereum.md

 - Blockchain
 - Ethereum
 - Docker
-excerpt: How to setup a private Ethereum network in a Docker container.
+excerpt: Setup a one-node, private Ethereum network in a Docker container.

 ---
 Find the code at [Ethereum Private Network](https://github.com/arialdomartini/private-ethereum) on GitHub.